Veryinheart/frontend-challenge/README.md

 ## Available Scripts

-After downloading the project, In the project directory, you need run the below code to install dependencies:
+After downloading the project, In the project directory, you can run the below code to install dependencies:

 ### `npm install`

-Once installing completed,In the project directory, you can run:
+Once installing has completed, In the project directory, you can run:

 ### `npm start`